 I hate the phrase 'Perfect Storm', it is lazy and simplistic, but there has been a quite unusual conjunction of factors to enable this to happen, not least the 'return' to a 70s Internationalist Labour leadership who think of the EU as the vanguard of Globalisation and haven't looked out of the window at the world as it is in 2019 rather than 1979.

 Beyond this, and beyond even Brexit there are desperately disturbing signs of terminal decay in a system that allows a chancer like Alexander Boris de Pfeffel Johnson to have even a sniff of high office, let alone be Prime Minister.

 When judges ignore the plain face of the law and allow police to taser people because they refuse to give their identity (not required under English law - except under exceptional circumstances - terror legislation), when terrorist legislation is misused to convict protestors against illegal deportations of British citizens, when the Home Secretary strips British citizenship from someone to allow her British baby to die, when we elect little Englander MEPs on a populist ticket under the control of a commodities broker funded by shadowy money men, we are in real, deep, beyond swearing, trouble.

 I suspect the facade of democracy has cracked right through in the 'Anglo-Saxon' World.
 Whether someone can patch it back up at this late stage is decidedly moot.

-Users browsing this forum: Google [Bot], Voice From Limbo and 40 guests
+Users browsing this forum: Google [Bot], kyotebue2 and 45 guests